petermchale/trfermikit/README.md

 ## Runtime

-If one confines the search to tandem repeats larger than 100bp in length,
+If one confines the search to tandem repeats larger than 100bp in length:

 ```
 trfermikit --min-repeat-length 100 [...]